queryluke/masseffect-5e-data/data/class-features/indomitable-2.md

 ---
-id: indomitable_2
-name: Indomitable
+name: Indomitable (2)
+class: soldier
+level: 13
 ---
-At {{ level }} level, you can use Indomitable twice between long rests.
+At 13th level, you can use Indomitable twice between long rests.